Science Module: Environmental Flows and Water Security

 Dave Blodgett (Project Manager for the USGS Water Census Data Resources Portal) shows us how to access flow, water-use, precipitation, and evapotranspiration data to contribute to a water budget for your watershed.

-Additional Resources for Pursuing Environmental or Ecological Flows Projects
+Additional Resources for Pursuing Environmental Flows or Water Security Projects

 - Instream Flow Council